 Mostly, if not all the time, fertility clinics will try to talk a patient out of a reversal of sterilization, trying to convince them that In-Vitro Fertilization (In-Vitro Fertilization (IVF)) is their better choice.
 This is usually done by "scaring" them about the risks of surgery and anesthesia and "how safe" In-Vitro Fertilization (IVF) is.
 True, there are risks to any surgical procedure; but the truth is, that the risks and complications of surgery and anesthesia from a reversal of sterilization are rare.
 Think about it, where could you be safer than in a major medical center out-patient facility with board certified anesthesiologists.
 Frankly, the two biggest risks are not surgery and anesthesia, but driving from your house to the doctor's office on major highways and pregnancy, itself.
 Don't kid yourself, pregnancy is risky business for women and, as you know, there can be many different complications during and at birth.
 Highway fatalities are far greater than any risks associated with elective surgery in a young healthy woman.
 Women are willing to take these two risks every day.

-From a more practical point of view, a reversal of sterilization costs much less than a single attempt at In-Vitro Fertilization (IVF), and you can continue trying to get pregnant, "at no charge"; whereas, with In-Vitro Fertilization (IVF), a single attempt is more expensive than the reversal and if you are not successful, subsequent attempts at In-Vitro Fertilization (IVF) continue to cost more money.
-The cost of a reversal of sterilization at ACFS is $8,809, which includes everything but the initial consultation (which can be used as a credit toward the surgery) and HIV and hepatitis B and C, which can be done by your PCP and covered by insurance.
-In-Vitro Fertilization (IVF) costs around $11,500 plus the cost of medications, generally takes 1-3 attempts to be successful, and requires a work-up (costing about $1500) to be sure not to overlook anything that could affect the success of the In-Vitro Fertilization (IVF) procedure.
+From a more practical point of view, a reversal of sterilization costs less than a single attempt at In-Vitro Fertilization (IVF), and you can continue trying to get pregnant, "at no charge"; whereas, with In-Vitro Fertilization (IVF), a single attempt is more expensive than the reversal and if you are not successful, subsequent attempts at In-Vitro Fertilization (IVF) continue to cost more money.
+The cost of a reversal of sterilization at ACFS is $9,109, which includes everything but the initial consultation (which can be used as a credit toward the surgery) and HIV and hepatitis B and C, which can be done by your PCP and covered by insurance.
+In-Vitro Fertilization (IVF) costs around DOUBLE, generally takes 1-2 attempts to be successful, and requires a work-up (costing about $1500 but can be done by your OB/GYN) to be sure not to overlook anything that could affect the success of the In-Vitro Fertilization (IVF) procedure.
 With the reversal of sterilization, most couples will waive the work-up, because, if something is "missed", it can always be tested for and treated later and nothing is lost financially other than a little time.

 All follow-up visits and consultations, urine pregnancy tests and OB ultrasounds are done at no charge.